 - The Student Health and Dental Plan helps to cover healthcare related costs (medical, dental, vision etc.) and is available to full-time, on-campus students.
 Students must have a Saskatchewan Health card to use this coverage.

-- Disability Services for Students assist and advocate for students with medical-based disabilities and learning disabilities (both long-term and temporary).
+- Access and Equity Services assist and advocate for students with medical-based disabilities and learning disabilities (both long-term and temporary).
 They are located in the Administration Building and have 15-minute drop-in advising sessions on Wednesdays from 2:00pm – 4:30pm and Thursdays from 9:30am – 12:30pm.

 - You can get your hair cut at Être Belle in Lower Place Riel